-The classification of a policy should be done on the day that it is issued or amended, that is, a day 1 test and not an on-going evaluation.
-An insurer also cannot apply a discounted cash flow basis, but should look forward with reference to all possible policy benefits that will be payable under the actuarial calculations over the lifetime of the policy, irrespective of the fact that a risk event may otherwise occur immediately.
+The classification of a policy should be done on the day that it is issued, that is, a day 1 test and not an on-going evaluation unless the terms and conditions of the policy change.
+An insurer also cannot apply a discounted cash-flow basis, but should look forward with reference to all possible policy benefits that will be payable under the actuarial calculations over the lifetime of the policy, irrespective of the fact that a risk event may otherwise occur immediately.